Mohamed-Abdelrahman-7/phioax/README.md

 # phioax
-If you would ask any security analyst or infosec engineer about phishing emails, he/she with no hesittation will tell you it's very common that phishing emails (especially the well deigned ones) do manage to evade email gateways and security controls, hence they usually get calls about suspicious emails received and asked to validate those emails.\
+If you would ask any security analyst or infosec engineer about phishing emails, he/she with no hesitation will tell you it's very common that phishing emails (especially the well deigned ones) do manage to evade email gateways and security controls, hence they usually get calls about suspicious emails received and asked to validate those emails.\
-Manulally extracting all the email artificats take time and some of them could be missed.
+Manulally extracting all the email artificats consume time and some of them could be missed due to lack of experrience.
 So I wrote this python script to automate the extraction of those artifacts ,generate a text file with all the findings so the analyst can analyze them right away.

-**Note:** so far the script works only with eml format
+**Note:** so far the script works only with eml format.

 # What the script can do so far?
 * Extract the Public IP addresses pariticipated in the email delivery flow